zeroheight/library-symbol-replacer/README.md

 ## Overview
 Replace symbols in the current document with symbols from a Library.

 Sketch 47 sees the introduction of Libraries, but migrating existing files to use Library symbols is one of the first big headaches.
-This plugin aims to help with that.
+This plugin aims to help with that by allowing you to replace symbols in the current document with symbols from a Library document - maintaining overrides where possible.

 N.B. the plugin currently uses symbol name to work out what to replace with what, so be careful of any conflicts.